Blog

 Source: Bloomberg, MCP.
 Figures refer to past performance.
 Past performance is not a reliable indicator for future performance.
 As of 31 December 2025.

-Additionally, China was a major contributor to emerging market performance in 2025, accounting for approximately 25% of MSCI Emerging Markets Index gains while representing around 23.6% of the index.
+Additionally, China was a major contributor to emerging market performance in 2025, accounting for approximately 25% of MSCI Emerging Markets Index in USD terms gains while representing around 23.6% of the index.
 However, we believe the rally has been driven primarily by multiple expansion, improved sentiment and policy support rather than an improvement in underlying fundamentals such as earnings growth.

 Economic data remains weak, highlighting a disconnect between market performance and a meaningful recovery, and gains have been concentrated largely in the technology sector, where valuations have become less compelling.
 Structural risks also remain, including the potential for abrupt and unpredictable regulatory intervention, as experienced in 2021.